sildar/potara/README.md

 $ python setup.py test
 ```

-If you have issues with install, you can check the .travis.yml file of the repo, which corresponds to a working build on Ubuntu 14.04.
+If you have issues with install, you can check the .travis.yml file of the repo, which corresponds to a working build.

 # How To